-This homestead was built by an artist in 1947.
+An artist built this homestead in 1947.
 He lived off the land, trapped and survived harsh winters.
 His paints froze so he chose to draw with words.
-Prose and poems that earned him awards, fellowships and national recognition.
-His powerful vision is an inspiration to many.
+Prose and poems earned him awards, fellowships and national recognition.
+His powerful vision inspires many.

 My friend and I hike around the 160 acrea homestead and discover treasures.
 His cozy writing studio perched high on the side of a hill surrounded by golden aspen.
 A small creek where he gathered water.
 Remains of a path, the old Valdez trail.
 Hidden remnants of an ancient bridge which gave up it’s timbers for his cabin.